Paw Knuckling Solutions for your Canine Patients

-One of the most common conditions clients are referred to me for is dragging or paw knuckling.
+One of the most common conditions clients is referred to me for is dragging or paw knuckling.

 As we know there can be several causes of paw knuckling or dragging including: